Kostee/tft-overview/README.md

 Related issue: https://github.com/google-research/google-research/issues/801

 The above discussion suggests that the problem is in the *split_data* function from the Economy DataFormatter, whereas I don't think that is the problem.

+## Other users' codes

+Despite forking the Google repository by several thousand users, I only found any changes to the */tft* directory itself in a few cases.
+None of these, however, contained an implementation of any other than four of the proposed datasets...

+However, it turned out that the code itself was implemented in a different way!
+The solution was at least prepared by user **KalleBylin**, as Master of Data Science ML Project.
+His solution which is available in one *.ipynb* file and seems to work, can be found at [this link](https://github.com/KalleBylin/temporal-fusion-transformers).
+I included it also in this repositorium, named *KatteBylinSolution.ipynb* in the main directory.